Singapore Estate Planning : The Ultimate Checklist

 • Probate is the legal process through which a court oversees the distribution of assets after a person’s death.
 One of the major drawbacks of relying solely on a Will is that it often requires probate.

-• Probate can be time-consuming, expensive, and subject to the complexities of the legal system.
-By establishing a Trust, you can potentially avoid the probate process altogether, leading to a smoother and more efficient transfer of your assets to your beneficiaries.
+• Probate can be costly, time-consuming, and prone to legal system complexity.
+Establishing a Trust will help you avoid the probate process, facilitating a more effective transfer of your assets to your beneficiaries.

 – Flexibility and Control